lightkurve/lightkurve/_sources/about/contributing.rst.txt

 code will be reflected right away, i.e., there is no need to re-install Lightkurve or the environment after every change.

-To run code in the development environment, you will need to prefix ever Python command with `poetry run`.
+To run code in the development environment, you will need to prefix every Python command with `poetry run`.
 For example:

 .. code-block:: bash